Philadelphia Eagles run over Buffalo Bills in 31-13 win

 Bills running back Frank Gore became the NFL’s fifth player to reach the career 19,000 yards from scrimmage plateau.
 The 15-year veteran hit the number on the button with an 8-yard rush just before the two-minute warning of the second quarter.

-Gore entered the game with 18,980 yards from scrimmage, and 174 yards shy of matching Marshall Faulk for fourth on the list.
+Gore, who finished with 34 yards rushing, entered the game with 18,980 yards from scrimmage, and 174 yards shy of matching Marshall Faulk for fourth on the list.

 INJURIES

 Eagles: Sanders left the game in the third quarter.
+He said he expects to play next week.

 Bills: Starting RT Cody Ford was escorted to the locker room with five minutes remaining due to an elbow injury.
 CB Levi Wallace (undisclosed).